nishanthsanjeev/histwords/READMEforRepro.md

 ```
 !git clone https://github.com/scikit-learn/scikit-learn.git
 ```
 This command can be used to clone the scikit-learn repository onto your system, as the sklearn library is needed to run the example provided.
-(No need to run this more than once, if you are using this notebook again)
+(No need to run this more than once, since sklearn only needs to be installed once on your system)

 ```
 !example.sh